 - Address: 33018 Tarvisio, Province of Udine, Italy

-Kranjska Gora, one of the most famous holiday towns and ski resorts in Slovenia, is within an easy reach, while the Austrian town of Villach is also very close by.
+Kranjska Gora, one of Slovenia's most famous holiday towns and ski resorts, is within easy reach, while the Austrian town of Villach is also very close by.

 - Distance from Villach: 30 minutes / 32 km